nikitavoloboev/privacy-respecting/README.md

 - [EPIC privacy tools](https://www.epic.org/privacy/tools.html) - EPIC's collection of privacy-preserving tools.
 - [Secured.fyi](https://secured.fyi/) - A ranking of paid and free services based on security and privacy attributes.
 - [That one privacy site](https://thatoneprivacysite.net/) - A detailed privacy-oriented comparison between VPN and E-mail providers.
+- [Disroot](https://disroot.org/) - A platform providing online services based on principles of freedom, privacy, federation and decentralization.

 [![CC0](https://img.shields.io/badge/license-CC0-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://creativecommons.org/publicdomain/zero/1.0/)
 [![Lists](https://img.shields.io/badge/-more%20lists-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://github.com/learn-anything/curated-lists#readme)